ob1lan/FindingsManager/README.md

 # FindingsManager
 Currently in DRAFT
 # TO DO
+- Implement a Product model (name, version, team, etc.) and link it to the findings + report capabilities
+- Add an 'Active engagements' dashboard widget (ongoing projects)
+- Dashboard: last 7 days charts/cards (new findings, fixed findings, etc.)
+- Email to finding's assignee when a finding is assigned to him/her
+- Email to finding's assignee & creator when a finding changes status
 - Fix logging of auth activities and flash message on user profile after password change, 2FA toggle, etc.
 - Integrate and use CWE and CWE IDs if possible
 - Work on the Admin settings visual (cards as for the profile page)